andrewn/neue-radio/docs/WEBSOCKETS.md

 ### Events

-These are expressions of information - something has changed in the state of the programme.
+These are expressions of information - something has changed in the state of your app or service.

 ### Commands

-Another programme wishes to make a change in the state of another.
+An app or service wishes to make a change in the state of another.

 The format of a topic is as follows: